kdcllc/Bet.AspNetCore/src/Bet.Hosting.Sample/README.md

 This sample is fully containerized to be used as:

-1. As stand-alone Docker container that runs application every 30 min interval
+1. As stand-alone Docker container that runs application every 30 min interval.
+It utilizes `TcpListener` for Pod health checks.
 2. As [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with interval specified in the deployment.

+## Build and Deploy
-## Testing K8 Cron Job in the local cluster

-Please follow the setup instruction per [K8.DotNetCore.Workshop](https://github.com/kdcllc/K8.DotNetCore.Workshop).
+Testing K8 Cron Job in the local cluster please follow the setup instruction per [K8.DotNetCore.Workshop](https://github.com/kdcllc/K8.DotNetCore.Workshop).

+Make sure to execute all of the commands from the solution folder.

 1. Build the Image